Skip to Content

 As the name suggests, there are plenty of lakes in the region, with Lake Windermere being the largest.
 You can rent a boat on the lake, which is a great way to get an idea of the beauty of the area.

-Multiple hiking trails exist in the region, and you can follow in the footsteps of the famous writer Wordsworth, by walking on the same trails as he did.
+The Lake District is England’s largest national park and there are multiple hiking trails.
+You can follow in the footsteps of the famous writer Wordsworth, by walking on the same trails along the rolling hills as he did.

 If you fancy a tougher challenge, you can hike Scafell Pike, the highest point in England.
 It will take you about half a day but is a great way to see a wide portion of the Lake District.

-If that sounds like too much effort, you can relax by one of the lakes, or visit towns like Kendal and admire the beauty of the rural villages in the area!
+If that sounds like too much effort, you can relax by one of the lakes, or visit towns like Kendal and admire the extraordinary scenery of the rural villages in the area!

 Peak District